GlacioHack/xdem/CONTRIBUTING.md

 ### Final steps

 That's it!
 We'll receive word of your PR as soon as it is opened, and should follow-up shortly to discuss the changes and eventually merge.
-Thank you for contributing!
+Thank you so much for contributing!

 ## Rights